ReedMerrill/sampleReddit/README.md

-# sampleReddit: Snowball sampling on Reddit with Python
+# sampleReddit 🫴

-sampleReddit provides a streamlined interface for generating documented snowball samples of Reddit data.
+A streamlined interface for generating documented snowball samples of Reddit data.

 Snowball sampling is a data collection method that starts with a small set of seeds and iteratively collects data from their connections.
 This method is particularly useful for collecting data from social media platforms, where the connections between users and communities are often of primary interest to academics and data scientists.